cpfaff/rBExIS/README.md

 # rBExIS

-An R package to exchange data and metadata in between R and BExIS II.
+A package to exchange data and metadata in between R statistics and instances of the BExIS II data managemet workbench.

 ## Install